btrplace/g5k-executor/README.md

 ## Usage

-You first need to edit the migration script `g5k-1.0-SNAPSHOT/scripts/migrate.sh` and modify at least the variable `VM_BASE_IMG` to match your VM image location.
+Il fou are using some g5k shared storage, you first need to edit the migration script `g5k-1.0-SNAPSHOT/scripts/migrate.sh` and modify the variable `VM_BASE_IMG` to match your VM image location.

-Then, the `g5k-1.0-SNAPSHOT/scripts/translate` file must be modified to allow to translate VMs and g5k nodes names into the BtrPlace internal VMs and nodes names, the file should look like this:
+Then, the `g5k-1.0-SNAPSHOT/scripts/translate` file must be modified to allow to translate VMs and g5k nodes names into the BtrPlace VMs and nodes names, the file should look like this:

 ``` txt
 vm-1 vm#0